 There are many websites available for you to read about aspects of either visiting as a tourist or living in Dumaguete.
-So, why should you choose Dumaguete Info Well, there’s one basic reason why it’s been helping visitors to Dumaguete for the past twelve years.
+So, why should you choose Dumaguete Info?
+Well, there’s one basic reason why it’s been helping visitors to Dumaguete for the past twelve years.
 It’s a darned good site!
 It’s also because on this site you will find comprehensive and objective information covering a wide range of interests, often written by ex-pats.
-They discuss activities, and there’s a forum where ex-pats help one another regarding a variety of issues.
+There’s also a forum where thousands of members help one another regarding a variety of issues.

-The site has classified advertisements covering a broad number of products and homes for sale, a forum where ex-pats discuss their experiences and interact with each other.
+The site has classified advertisements covering a broad number of products and homes for sale.
 Dumaguete Metro Post columnist Michael O’Riordan’s column ‘Outside Looking In‘ provides an ex-pat’s view on life in Dumaguete and in the Philippines.

-This site has reviews by ex-pats of hotels and restaurants, bars and night clubs, professional services, classified advertisements, business reviews, tourist attractions to consider visiting, and a message forum.
+This site has reviews by ex-pats of hotels and restaurants, bars and night clubs, professional services, classified advertisements, business reviews, tourist attractions to consider visiting.

 There is no other site discussing Dumaguete that has such a diverse range of topics and comprehensive information you need to know in order to best enjoy your Dumaguete experience.
 So, let’s continue on your Dumaguete journey.
 Regardless of whether you want adventure or quiet trail hikes, you will find it all, and more, on Dumaguete Info

-It’s not by chance Dumaguete has, for several years, been recognized as the premiere retirement island and tourist destination from over 7,000 islands in the Philippine archipelago.
+It’s not by chance Dumaguete has, for several years, been recognized as the premiere retirement and tourist destination in the Philippine archipelago.
 That’s a remarkable achievement.
 So, what is it that made Forbes magazine and the Philippine Retirement Authority identify Dumaguete as one of the top retirement destinations to retire?
 Why has Dumaguete become such a favorite destination for foreign tourists and the emerging Filipino middle class?
 There are many reasons.
 We will now discuss some of them.

 An interesting aspect for tourists is the low cost for experiencing Dumaguete.
 Visitors, especially those from North America and Europe, are surprised at the significant difference in overall pricing.
 For example, rentals and hotels are inexpensive, as are food supplies such as meats, fish, and fresh vegetables.
 Farmers markets provide fresh produce several days each week from Dumaguete to Valencia and across to Bacong and Dauin.